Behind-The-Scenes Film: REV'IT! Sports International Utah Catalog Shoot

 The next day we headed out to Hurrah Pass in Moab, Utah.
 The location they found in Hurrah Pass was incredible, the true definition of epic.
 Our location sat high

-to be perfect.
+light.
 As the day progressed we could hear thunder off in the distance as clouds were building around us.
 A quick look at the weather radar showed that we would

 most likely be passed over by the storm - however the radar didn't warn us of the wind & dust storm that kicked up without warning - sending the crew back to their vans,

 and the bike handler out to secure the bike.
-As quickly as the dust storm came in, it left - and in its aftermath was the most beautiful light you could ask for.
+As quickly as the dust storm moved in, it left - and in its aftermath was the most beautiful light you could ask for.
 Gregor

 The last day of the shoot, our fourth location, was located at the base of Hurrah Pass, under a large red rock boulder.
 The setup consisted of a campfire, dirty riders & bikes,

 and a camping tent.
 This lifestyle shot was to depict the riders winding down after a long day on the road.
 The images captured here would be used as the foreground to